PaNOSC-ViNYL/ase/doc/tutorials/tutorials.rst

 Python
 ------

-If you are not familiar with Python please read :ref:`python_info`.
+If you are not familiar with Python please read :ref:`what is python`.

 .. toctree::
    :maxdepth: 3